Copy Editing – a Guide for Authors

 - Automatic critique software can help you find some types of errors.

 - Take a break after finishing drafting and before beginning copy editing.
 You need to see your work in a critical light.

 - Imagining that you have been told you have to cut the length of the novel by 20% can help you tighten the novel and remove digressions.

 - There’s a danger of glossing over the words, sentences and even paragraphs because you have seen them so many times before, but any reformatting of the work helps you see it anew, so read it on different sized screens, e.g. on a laptop, on an iPad and on a Kindle and also print it out.

 In the UK, both Oxford and Cambridge universities produce a guide to copyediting.

-In the USA, the Chicago Manual of Style is commonly used.
+Writers in the USA commonly use the Chicago Manual of Style.
 It’s available on Amazon here.

 I was talking to a friend of mine a couple of days ago.
 He read an early draft of A Kill in the Morning and had just finished rereading the commercially published version, with all the copy edits and proofreading.
 He said that the final version is much faster and smoother to read than the early draft.
-So my collaboration with the copy editor paid off!
+So all the copy editing paid off!

-If you’d like to discuss copy editing, please email me.
+If you’d like help with your copy editing, please email me.
 Otherwise, feel free to share the article using the buttons below.